yoursociallyanxiousneighbor/yoursociallyanxiousneighbor.github.io/_posts/2019-1-24-finding-your-anchor.md

 It may be a public park.
 Your place of work.
 I personally like thinking of my grandparent’s house.
 I only have positive feelings associated with that place: Thanksgiving, pie, football, a lot of sitting on the couch.

-You may not have a place in mind, but perhaps you have a person in mind.
-A person that isn’t going to change should you stammer in front of a hundred people.

-It could be a pet.
-You’re little cockadoodle looking at you right now with her tongue out.
-She’s not going to care if you forget your name while introducing yourself at a job interview.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"
      style="display:block; text-align:center;"